am8850/tomifier/README.md

 # tomifier

-`pyproject.toml` is a modern way to create a Pathon package. `tomifier` is CLI to initialize a simple Python `pyproject.toml` file and starting code.
+`pyproject.toml` is a modern way to create a Python package. `tomifier` is CLI to initialize a simple Python `pyproject.toml` file and starting code.
 The starting code is itself a CLI that can launch a FastAPI application.

 If you have Ollama, `tomifier` also comes with code generation.
 You can ask it to create new files in your project and provide the Prompt to generate some code (see the `add` command usage below).